nickblink/global_covid19_response/README.md

 Now we run the county-level model for the ARI indicator.
 The same can of course be done for the other indicators of interest.
-Note that the parameters we supply are mostly the same as for the facility-level model, except now we have a few additional parameter specifications:
-“counts\_only = FALSE”, which means run the model for counts and proportions, “n\_count\_base = 0”, which means we want to filter for facilities whose median indicator counts is greater than 0, “p\_miss\_baseline”, which means we accept facilities with 20% of months missing or fewer from the baseline period, and “p\_miss\_eval = 0.5”,
+Note that the parameters we supply are mostly the same as for the facility-level model, except now we have a few additional parameter specifications:“n\_count\_base = 0”, which means we want to filter for facilities whose median indicator counts is greater than 0, “p\_miss\_baseline”, which means we accept facilities with 20% of months missing or fewer from the baseline period, and “p\_miss\_eval = 0.5”,